rodolfodpk/go-crablet/docs/quick-start.md

 After completing this quick start:

 - Read the [Overview](overview.md) to understand DCB concepts and transaction ID ordering
+- Explore the [Overview](overview.md) for the fluent API patterns
-- Explore the [Examples](../internal/examples/) directory for complete working examples including money transfers
+- Check out the [Examples](../internal/examples/) directory for complete working examples including money transfers

 ## Configuration